 Read the annual survey report, which should be on display in the facility and available for viewing by the general public.
 The past five survey reports should be available upon request.

 For more information regarding Public Health's survey process,

-link to Nursing Homes in Illinois, Illinois Department of Public Health; or
+- visit Nursing Homes in Illinois, Illinois Department of Public Health;

-link to Nursing Home Compare, Centers for Medicare and Medicaid Services, U.S. Department of Health and Human Services; or
+- Nursing Home Compare, Centers for Medicare and Medicaid Services, U.S. Department of Health and Human Services;

 - contact your Regional Ombudsman; and/or